-It's a mantra that's been around for years, and it was certainly the theme that the 2022 National Angus Tour was founded on.
+It's a mantra that's been around for vears, and it was certainly the theme that the 2022 National Angus Tour was founded on.

-Attendees of the National Angus Convention in Salt Lake City, Utah, were able to explore the western region as they travelled to Tarter Farm and Ranch Equipment and JY Ferry & Son, Inc.
+Attendees of the National Angus Convention in Salt Lake City, Utah, were able to explore the Western region as they traveled to Tarter Farm and Ranch Equipment and JY Ferry & Son, Inc.

-"The purpose of the National Angus Tour is to highlight ranches and agriculture local to our Angus Convention location each year." - BREE TAYLOR and agriculture local to our Angus Convention location each year," says Bree Taylor, events coordinator.
+"The purpose of the National Angus Tour is to highlight ranches and agriculture local to our Angus Convention location each year," says Bree Taylor, events coordinator.
 "We want to give attendees the opportunity to get out and explore the area while they are attending Angus Convention."